erdeneryesil/NeuralNetworkCore/README.md

 - Location to save file ANN
 - Name of file ANN

-Let's see how to design the input, hidden and output layers of an artificial neural network on an <a href="https://www.kaggle.com/datasets/mirichoi0218/insurance
+Let's see how to design the input, hidden and output layers of an artificial neural network on the <a href="https://www.kaggle.com/datasets/mirichoi0218/insurance
 " >example problem.</a>

 The example problem is a dataset containing the annual health expenses of a certain number of people living in USA.
 Some of the characteristics and qualities that individuals have in the list are also included in this data set.